 Qualities are gifted.
 Skills are acquired.
-Question is which should one focus and build on?
+The question is which should one focus and build on?

-The big question, is it better to realize your qualities and make them your skills or is it more viable to identify the work skills which the market demands, and then imbibe them?
+The big question is, is it better to realize your qualities and make them your skills or is it more viable to identify the work skills that the market demands, and then imbibe them?